 Our agency started purchasing multifamily complexes in the early 1990s to serve a population that didn’t qualify for programs with income targets, but still needed assistance.
 Since then, our board has continued to take advantage of good real estate deals, grants, unaided funds, and unrestricted business activity funds to purchase more NOAH units.
 And, in light of how much the cost of rent and housing have skyrocketed over the past decade in the Reno-Sparks area, this decision has proved to be a prudent move that continues to serve our community well.

 Pictured above is a newer construction, three-bedroom, two-bath single-family home owned by the Reno Housing Authority.
 This home, located in Reno, is one of the agency’s NOAH units and is leased to low- and moderate-income residents.

-SC: Besides helping your community, what other benefits are there for a housing agency to invest in NOAH?
+HAI Group: Besides helping your community, what other benefits are there for a housing agency to invest in NOAH?

 HL: For our agency, this investment has created a revenue stream of unrestricted monies to help us meet community needs and advance our mission and goals.
 It also provides us the flexibility to help house those who might, due to various circumstances, have difficulty qualifying for traditional housing.

-SC: So, what’s your secret to being able to maintain and operate these properties as affordable without government support?
+HAI Group: So, what’s your secret to being able to maintain and operate these properties as affordable without government support?

 HL: Because of our strong financial stewardship, we’re able to address capital projects and keep minor problems from becoming bigger, costlier ones.
 We’re also fortunate to have these properties under the care of a good third-party property management company.